-These are steps in the right direction, but they don’t go far enough, and retrench the city’s insistence on addressing trash pickup in a piecemeal fashion.
-While New York has allowed new developments—like Hudson Yards and Battery Park—to implement modern methods, such as pneumatic trash pickups, for example, these localized interventions aren’t enough to make a real difference in the city’s overall trash problem.
+These are steps in the right direction, but they don’t go far enough, and they retrench the city’s insistence on addressing trash pickup in a piecemeal fashion.
+While New York has allowed new developments, such as Hudson Yards and Battery Park, to implement modern methods—for example, pneumatic trash pickups—these localized interventions aren’t enough to make a real difference in the city’s overall trash problem.

 The proposal is fairly simple.
 Six parking spots per block, three on each side of the street, would be reserved for Waste Corrals, which could hold more than 500 bags of recycling and trash; the containers would be located no more than 100 feet from buildings.
 The cost of the system, CHEKPEDS estimates, would be just $889 for installation, along with periodic cleaning expenditures.
 The group’s plan would, in a stroke, deal with the bulk of New York City’s trash problems.
 On-street containers would free up sidewalk space and eliminate odors and unsightly garbage bags.
 Rodents would be denied easy food access.
 The hygiene and basic livability of the city would be greatly improved.